JoshJokes/JoshJokes.github.io/README.md

-# A static site containing a list of best Josh facts (jokes.)
+# A static site built using Hugo which contains a list of Josh facts (jokes).